Bartenderr/DiagnosisProcessor/README.md

 # DiagnosisProcessor

-This script helps me create variation of diagnosis for Rule writing.
+This script helps me create variations of diagnosis for Rule writing.